 Frequently Asked Questions about Sanctuary Expansion

-The prohibition on shrimp trawls is likely to have a minimal effect because shrimpers avoid high profile hard bottom features, such as those included in the preferred alternative.
-However, the prohibition on longlines and spearfishing may cause concern by these segments of the fishing community.
+The prohibition on shrimp trawls should have minimal effect on fishing interests because shrimpers avoid high profile hard bottom features, such as those included in the expansion areas.
+However, the prohibition on longlines and spearfishing may cause concern to some members of the fishing community.

 FGBNMS consulted with the Gulf of Mexico Fishery Management Council on fishing regulations under the requirements of the National Marine Sanctuaries Act.
 NOAA also used the Notice of Proposed Rulemaking to solicit public comments regarding the Gulf of Mexico Fishery Management Council and NOAA Fisheries requests for longlining and spearfishing exemptions within the expansion sites.
 NOAA ultimately rejected both fishery exemptions based on public input and the fact that these fishing practices are not aligned with the FGBNMS mission to protect vulnerable ecological resources.

 Existing FGBNMS regulations allow oil and gas development within the sanctuary outside of BOEM-designated “No Activity Zones” as long as no injury to coral or other bottom formations can be demonstrated.
 However, after designation, EPA discharge regulations may apply in the new expansion areas.